spray/spray/docs/documentation/spray-can/http-client.rst

    effect.

-The constructor of the ``HttpClient`` actor takes an implicit argument of type ``ClientSSLEngineProvider``, which is essentially a function ``InetSocketAddress => SSLEngine``.
+The constructor of the ``HttpClient`` actor takes an implicit argument of type ``ClientSSLEngineProvider``, which is essentially a function ``PipelineContext => SSLEngine``.
 Whenever a new connection has been accepted the client uses the given function to create an ``javax.net.ssl.SSLEngine`` for the connection.

 If you'd like to apply some custom configuration to your ``SSLEngine`` instances an easy way would be to bring a custom